On the Diversity-Multiplexing Tradeoff of Unconstrained Multiple-Access Channels: Final Part of the Proof of Theorem

 So far we have shown that the first two terms in the left side of \eqref{eq:ConvThOptimalityandSuboptimalityofICinMACChannel21} can attain the optimal DMT of finite constellations for $D_{1}=D^{'}$.
-We are left with the third term that equals to the straight line $d^{\ast,D^{''}}_{s+1,3s}\lf(r\ri)$.
+We are left with the third term that equals to the straight line $d^{\ast,D^{''}}_{s+1,3\cdot s}\lf(r\ri)$.
 We consider two cases.
-For the first case we assume $D^{''}\le r_{0}-\epsilon$.
-In this case we get
+In the first case we assume $D^{''}\le r_{0}-\epsilon$ for which we get